2023 Most Popular Mining Engineering Bachelor's Degree Schools

 Full Mining Engineering at University of Arizona Report

-West Virginia University did quite well in this year’s ranking of the most popular places for mining engineering students to get a bachelor’s degree.
-It came in at #6 on the list.
-WVU is a fairly large public school located in the small city of Morgantown.
+West Virginia University came in at #6 in this year’s edition of the Most Popular Mining Engineering Bachelor’s Degree Schools ranking.
+WVU is a very large public school located in the small city of Morgantown.

 About 43% of the students majoring in mining engineering at the school are women while 57% are male.